outsinre/outsinre.github.com/_posts/2017-10-10-let-encrypt.md

 No matter which plugins you use, the generated certificates are placed under */etc/letsencrypt/*.
 Also the arguments used to generate the certificates are stored alongside for [latter renwal](#renew-a-certificate).

 You will find a certificate has two versions, namely the *fullchain.pem* and the *cert.pem*.
-The formmer one contains intermediate certificates, and provide full validation chain.
+The formmer one contains intermediate certificates, and provide the full validation chain.
 So use *fullchain.pem* [whenever possible](https://github.com/v2ray/v2ray-core/issues/509#issuecomment-319321002).

 First, list existing certificates: